White Noise (soundtrack): Single

 "New Body Rhumba" is the single track performed by American rock band LCD Soundsystem, that was released on September 30, 2022 through DFA and Columbia Records.
 The band's frontman James Murphy and Baumbach had been fan of the original novel, on which the film is based.
-The friendship between Murphy and Baumbach, and their previous collaboration, resulted him to write a song for the film's soundtrack.
+The friendship between Murphy and Baumbach, and their previous collaboration, led Murphy to write a song for the film's soundtrack.
 However, the single was not included in the soundtrack album, which released on November 18, 2022.
 The song was mentioned as the possible contender for Best Original Song category at the 95th Academy Awards and at the 80th Golden Globe Awards.